timfischbach/ledspiral/README.md

 # Open the Wiki for the DMX Tables and the full documentation

 # What's the LED Spiral project?
 The LED Spiral project is a 2 * 2 meters big LED Spiral with ~900 WS2812B LEDs.
-The whole spiral is controlled via DMX.
+The whole spiral is controlled via DMX512.

 # Known unfixable Bugs:
 - When you power on the spiral while DMX is already connected, there is a chance of the spiral not booting up and just having a whitescreen.